-When per-example gradients reinforce each other, we say they are ``coherent," and use the term {\em coherence} to informally refer to the similarity of per-example gradients (either in aggregate across entire gradients or on a per-component basis).
+When per-example gradients reinforce each other, we say they are ``coherent," and use the term {\em coherence} to informally refer to the similarity of per-example gradients (either in aggregate across entire gradients or across specific components of the gradients).

 Note that it is possible that there are {\em no} directions or components where different per-example gradients add up, that is, there is no coherence.
 That case would correspond to fitting each example independently, that is, on a case-by-case basis.
 In other words, reducing loss on one example fails to reduce the loss on any other example.
 Intuitively, one might expect this to be the case for random datasets, and only possible when the learning problem is over-parameterized: the dimensionality of the tangent space (that is, the dimension of the gradient vectors) is greater than the number of training examples.